jvz/psgrep/README.md

 Download and extract the [latest release](https://github.com/jvz/psgrep/releases/latest).
+Then, re-read what's in there if it's different than the following:

 To install, just execute `./install.sh`.
 If you wish to install `psgrep` somewhere other than `/usr/local/bin`, set the `$PREFIX` variable like so: